deepomicslab/LocalHGT/README.md

 For example, GUT_GENOME000031_1 and GUT_GENOME000031_2 belong to the same species, the detected HGT breakpoint pairs or HGT events between them should be discarded.

 ###  HGT events
-HGT event result is like
+HGT event results are like
 ```
 sample,receptor,insert_locus,donor,delete_start,delete_end,reverse_flag
 species20_snp0,GUT_GENOME000149_2,369882,GUT_GENOME000537_12,40443,91965,True